The Autistic VOICES study

 Co-design

-Our study will be developed in close collaboration with a Student Advisory Group comprised of autistic students from Cambridge and other partnering universities.
+Our study will be developed in close collaboration with a Student Advisory Group comprised of autistic students from Cambridge and other partnering universities (Ethics Approval No. PRE.2026.047).
 Through online focus groups and interviews, our advisors will help design a comprehensive survey about university experiences, challenges, and support needs in autistic students.

 Expert review